World Long Drive Championship: Format and rules

 Golfers are required to use a USGA-approved club with a maximum length of 48 inches.
-In each round, competitors have three minutes to hit eight golf balls; to be counted as a scoring shot, the ball must land in "the grid", a range that varies from 45 to 60 yards wide and 420-450 yards long.
+In each round, competitors have two minutes and 30 seconds to hit Six golf balls; to be counted as a scoring shot, the ball must land in "the grid", a range that varies from 45 to 60 yards wide and 420–450 yards long.
 Competitors progress through group-stages to reach the final 16, which is conducted as a single-elimination tournament.

 History

-1974–85: The early years
+1974–1985: The early years

 Some of the early events were held in conjunction with the PGA Championship each year, with the long drive championship being contested a day or two before the PGA's opening round.

 Jim Dent won the first two events in 1974 and 1975.
 Evan "Big Cat" Williams won the next two events in 1976 and 1977.
 Andy Franks became the third two-time winner, capturing his second title in 1982 after also winning in 1979.
 Players from the PGA Tour often participated in some of the early long drive championships, with veteran Tour player Lon Hinkle winning the event in 1981.
 Of note was the creativity of 1984 champion Larry "Wedgy" Winchester who used an unconventionally long 60-inch club to register a winning drive of 319 yards and finish ahead of touring pros Hinkle and Payne Stewart, who finished second and third.
 Scott DeCandia won the first of his two titles in 1980.

-1986–95: Parity
+1986–1995: Parity

 The next decade of the long drive event featured nine different champions, with only Art Sellinger managing two titles in the 10-year span (1986, 1991).
 DeCandia won his second title in this span with the others all being first-time champions.
 Sean Fister closed out this 10-year period in 1995 with the first of what would be three long drive titles for him.
 The longest recorded winning drive in this 10-year stretch was Darryl Anderson's 345-yard shot in 1994 but that still fell short of Williams' then-record winning drive of 353 yards in 1977.